-The wood programs task for 2018 was to design a shelter for the train stop in Koria-Kouvola, Finland.
-As the building fair (Finnish: asuntomessut) 2019 took place in Koria, the city of Kouvola and the Finnish Infrastructure AgencyVäylä wished for a wooden shelter for that special event.
+The wood program‘s task for 2018 was to design a shelter for the train stop in Koria-Kouvola, Finland.
+As the building fair (Finnish:

 Wood as a traditional and sustainable Finnish building material should be (re-)used in a modern expression.